 “Persons who place a higher value on the potential benefits than the potential harms may choose to initiate low-dose aspirin.”

 The USPSTF state that there is insufficient current evidence to assess the balance of benefits versus harms of initiating aspirin for primary prevention of CVD and CRC in adults younger than 50 years or 70 years or older.
 (Grade I).

-Launched in 2012, Million HeartsR (https://millionhearts.hhs.gov/about-million-hearts/index.html) is a national initiative in the USA set up to prevent 1 million heart attacks and strokes by 2017.
+Launched in 2012, Million HeartsR (https://millionhearts.hhs.gov/about-million-hearts/index.html) is a national initiative in the USA set up in 2012 to prevent 1 million heart attacks and strokes by 2017, it now continues its work improve CVD health over the next 5 years.
 It is co-lead by The Centers for Disease Control and Prevention and the Centers for Medicare and Medicaid Services Services on behalf of the U.S. Department of Health and Human Services.